Search Results for

 Executing DVH Estimation

-class for executing DVH estimation.
+Use the ExternalPlanSetup class or IonPlanSetup class for executing DVH estimation.

-- Run DVH estimation with the
+• Run DVH estimation with the CalculateDVHEstimates method.

 Input parameters

-- Identifier of the DVH estimation model
+• Identifier of the DVH estimation model

-level(s) for target structure(s) and the mapping between the structures of the estimation model and the structure set of the plan.
+• Dose level(s) for target structure(s) and the mapping between the structures of the estimation model and the structure set of the plan.

-to check if the algorithm executed without errors.
+• Use Success property of OptimizerResult to check if the algorithm executed without errors.

 Optimizing IMRT and VMAT Plans